Mir: Crew schedule

-The time zone used on board Mir was Moscow Time (UTC+03).
+The time zone used on board Mir was Moscow Time (MSK; UTC+03).
 The windows were covered during night hours to give the impression of darkness because the station experienced 16 sunrises and sunsets a day.
-A typical day for the crew began with a wake-up at 08:00, followed by two hours of personal hygiene and breakfast.
+A typical day for the crew began with a wake-up at 08:00 MSK, followed by two hours of personal hygiene and breakfast.
 Work was conducted from 10:00 until 13:00, followed by an hour of exercise and an hour's lunch break.
 Three more hours of work and another hour of exercise followed lunch, and the crews began preparing for their evening meal at about 19:00.
 The cosmonauts were free to do as they wished in the evening, and largely worked to their own pace during the day.

-In their spare time, crews were able to catch up with work, observe the Earth below, respond to letters, drawings and other items brought from Earth (and give them an official stamp to show they had been aboard Mir), or make use of the station's ham radio.
+In their spare time, crews were able to catch up with work, observe the Earth below, respond to letters, drawings, and other items brought from Earth (and give them an official stamp to show they had been aboard Mir), or make use of the station's ham radio.
 Two amateur radio call signs, U1MIR and U2MIR, were assigned to Mir in the late 1980s, allowing amateur radio operators on Earth to communicate with the cosmonauts.
 The station was also equipped with a supply of books and films for the crew to read and watch.

 NASA astronaut Jerry Linenger related how life on board Mir was structured and lived according to the detailed itineraries provided by ground control.
 Every second on board was accounted for and all activities were timetabled.
 After working some time on Mir, Linenger came to feel that the order in which his activities were allocated did not represent the most logical or efficient order possible for these activities.
 He decided to perform his tasks in an order that he felt enabled him to work more efficiently, be less fatigued, and suffer less from stress.
 Linenger noted that his comrades on Mir did not "improvise" in this way, and as a medical doctor he observed the effects of stress on his comrades that he believed was the outcome of following an itinerary without making modifications to it.
 Despite this, he commented that his comrades performed all their tasks in a supremely professional manner.

-Astronaut Shannon Lucid, who set the record for longest stay in space by a woman while aboard Mir (surpassed by Sunita Williams 11 years later on the ISS), also commented about working aboard Mir saying "I think going to work on a daily basis on Mir is very similar to going to work on a daily basis on an outstation in Antarctica.
+Astronaut Shannon Lucid, who set the record for longest stay in space by a woman while aboard Mir (surpassed by Sunita Williams 11 years later on the ISS), also commented about working aboard Mir: "I think going to work on a daily basis on Mir is very similar to going to work on a daily basis on an outstation in Antarctica.
 The big difference with going to work here is the isolation, because you really are isolated.
 You don't have a lot of support from the ground.
 You really are on your own."